Long before he was a contender for the US presidency, Donald Trump was America's most famous and colourful billionaire.

-Mr Trump shifted his family's business from residential units in Brooklyn and Queens to glitzy Manhattan projects, transforming the rundown Commodore Hotel into the Grand Hyatt and erecting the most famous Trump property, the 68-storey Trump Tower on Fifth Avenue.
+Shifting his family's business from residential units in Brooklyn and Queens to glitzy Manhattan projects, Mr Trump transformed the rundown Commodore Hotel into the Grand Hyatt and erected the most famous Trump property, the 68-storey Trump Tower on Fifth Avenue.
 Other properties bearing the famous name followed - Trump Place, Trump World Tower, Trump International Hotel and Tower, and so on.
 There are Trump Towers in Mumbai, Istanbul and the Philippines.

-Mr Trump also developed hotels and casinos, an arm of the business that has led to four bankruptcy filings (for the businesses, not personal bankruptcy).
+And Mr Trump developed hotels and casinos, an arm of the business that has led to four bankruptcy filings (for the businesses, not personal bankruptcy).

-Mr Trump also built an empire in the entertainment business.
+He also built an empire in the entertainment business.
 From 1996 until 2015, he was an owner in the Miss Universe, Miss USA, and Miss Teen USA beauty pageants.
 In 2003, he debuted an NBC reality television show called The Apprentice, in which contestants competed for a shot at a management job within Mr Trump's organisation.
-He hosted the show for 14 seasons, and claimed in a financial disclosure form that he was paid a total of $213m by the network during the show's run.
+He hosted the show for 14 seasons, and said in a financial disclosure form that he had been paid a total of $213m by the network during the show's run.

 The husband and father

 He married actress Marla Maples in 1993.
-They had a daughter named Tiffany together before divorcing in 1999.
-He married his current wife Melania Knauss, a model, in 2005, and the couple have one son, Barron William Trump.
+They had a daughter named Tiffany before divorcing in 1999.
+He married his current wife, Slovenian model Melania Knauss, in 2005, and the couple have one son, Barron William Trump.

 Mr Trump expressed interest in running for president as early as 1987, and even entered the 2000 race as a Reform Party candidate.

-After 2008, he became one of the most outspoken members of the "birther" movement, which questioned whether Barack Obama was born in the US.
+After 2008, he became one of the most outspoken members of the "birther" movement, which questioned whether Barack Obama had been born in the US.
 Those claims have been thoroughly debunked; Mr Obama was born in Hawaii.
-Mr Trump finally admitted there was no truth in the claims during the presidential race, although, characteristically, there was no apology.
+Mr Trump finally admitted there was no truth to the claims although, characteristically, there was no apology.